tigermursa/JavaScript-Mastery-2024/Advance-Js-Course/Module-1/03.Engine-Runtime/README.md

 and when want er run the code in our local machine then the runtime is node.js .
 As Simple as that

 # So Runtime = Browser = Engine + Web APIs

+## Summary of the video

+#### JS Engine

+So, JavaScript uses the V8 engine to perform its execution job.
+The entire process of executing the code includes:
+Code > Browser > Parsing > AST > Compilation > Execution.

+#### JS Runtime

+The runtime is the environment where overall processes happen.
+It's like our PC, and the V8 engine is the CPU.
+Got it?
+Node.js is a JavaScript runtime environment that allows us to run JavaScript on our beautiful local machine.